Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Cathy Kumlin says a couple of years ago
+Cathy Kumlin says 3 years ago

 Husband 63 dx 8/21/20 with IgG Lambda MM with AL amyloidosis.
 Was on CborD for induction went into complete remission and was on maint with dex and Daratumumab.
 Light chains rising.
 Recommending echo, bone marrow Bx and PET. looking at Kypolis,dex and Lenalidomide until lesions in mouth resolve then transplant.
 He doesnt want to do the transplant.
 Calcium 11.2 and not treatable due to the osteo lesions in mouth. any suggestiins?